Containment (series)

 We learn about numbers in school.
 Nobody tells us what numbers are, except that they represent quantity or position.
 Instead, we are asked to memorize symbols and combinations of symbols for each number.

 The second one is about mathematical and philosophical foundations, based on a single relationship, that of containment.
 This is the Calculus of Indications of George Spencer-Brown, presented in his book Laws of Form (1969).
-Over half a century since the publication, his work is mostly unknown or misunderstood and underappreciated.
+Over half a century since the publication, his work is mostly unknown, misunderstood and underappreciated.
 William Bricken explains:

 His text is notorious.
 The academic analysis, enthusiasm, controversy and rejection of Spencer Brown’s work is widely based on a severe misunderstanding that Laws of Form describes conventional logic, which it does not.
 The text becomes much more controversial when it is taken for what it actually is: a postsymbolic foundation for rigorous thinking.